Explanation of Names

 Queens can exceed 2.0 inches and workers are usually around 1.5 inches long, making them the world’s largest hornet and one of the largest species in Hymenoptera.

 Individual wasps have been detected in the Pacific Northwest (nw WA & sw BC), though it is currently not known to be established there.
-Established is when there is evidence of a reproducing population over multiple years.
-A single nest was found on Vancouver Island, but was quickly eradicated.
+It would only be considered established if and when there becomes evidence of a reproducing population over multiple years.
+The first report was a single nest was found on Vancouver Island, British Columbia, in 2019 but was quickly eradicated.
+A second nest was reported in Whatcom county, Washington in 2019.
+In 2020, a nest was found and eradicated in Whatcom county.
+In 2021, three nests in Whatcom county were eradicated.

 Asian giant hornets typically build their nests underground, usually in abandoned rodent burrows, in forested areas.